miketommus/FATools_dev/dev-notes-FATools.md

 Overall, package documentation sucks and really needs to be reworked once the core functions are working.

+Need to develop testing procedures for all package functions.

+It's important that functions are written in a way that is agnositc to data management and workflow.
+For example, they should accept simple data frames rather than requiring a lab-specific compount table.
+This allows users to change how they do thing, but still allow the pacakge to be useful.
+It requires them to do more data cleaning, but that's normal.
+Refine this idea.

 # **Functions in Package**

 ## pretty_fa_names()